DataDog/dd-trace-dotnet/README.md

 Customize your tracer object by adding optional parameters to the `TracerFactory.GetTracer` call:

-By default the service name is set to the name of the executing assembly, choose a custom name with the defaultServiceName parameter:
+By default the service name is set to the name of the AppDomain, choose a custom name with the defaultServiceName parameter:

 ```csharp
 ITracer tracer = TracerFactory.GetTracer(defaultServiceName: "YourServiceName")